 Serving the Anne Arundel County, Baltimore, Baltimore County, Harford County and Cecil County areas.

 When on probation, you are typically supervised by a probation officer who works for the state.
 In many instances, you are nothing more than a file to them, and the facts of your life and situation do not always come to light when a probation officer decides whether or not to violate you based on what they feel may be cause to violate you.

 The goal of probation monitoring is to have that advocate to speak to or meet with regularly, to make sure that decisions that you are making are in line with your probation.
 The goal is to make sure that you do not violate your probation.

 Probation monitoring fees are determined based on the severity of the probation and work on a monthly basis.

-If you have been served with a summons due to an alleged violation of probation, contact our office to discuss our representing you in this matter.
+If you have been served with a summons due to an alleged violation of probation, contact our Baltimore probation violation lawyers to discuss our representing you in this matter.

 With offices in Baltimore, Cecil County & Harford County we help those in the Aberdeen, Abingdon, Annapolis, Baltimore, Bel Air, Bel Air North, Bel Air South, Belcamp, Berlin, Cambridge, Catonsville, Cherry Hill, Chestertown, Churchville, Cockeysville, Denton, Dundalk, Earleville, Easton, Edgewood, Elkton, Ellicott City, Essex, Fallston, Forest Hill, Frederick, Hagerstown, Jarrettsville, Joppa, La Plata, Leonardtown, North East, Oakland, Perryville, Pikesville, Prince Frederick, Randallstown, Reistertown, Rising Sun, Rockville, Salisbury, Snow Hill, Towson & Upper Marlboro, MD areas.